FromSi/jwt-oauth-sso/README.md

 * Secure API authentication and authorization
 * User session management with custom refresh token handling

-This template serves as a starting point for creating scalable and secure authentication services using Go, JWT, GORM, Sqlite3, Gin and OAuth2.
+This template serves as a starting point for creating scalable and secure authentication services using Go, JWT, GORM, Sqlite3, UberFx, UnitTest, Gin and OAuth2.